finnito/Science/content/12phy/as91171/7-forces.md

 > A state of zero acceleration (constant velocity) due to $F_{net} = 0$.

-- When performing vector addition, equilibrium is seen by the vectors starting and ending at the same point.
+- When performing vector addition, <mark>equilibrium is seen by the vector diagram starting and ending at the same point</mark>.
 - Vector diagrams having different start and end points indicates disequilibrium, and thus $F_{net} \neq 0N$.

 ---